 In February 2009, the announcement of the setting up of Menik Farm stirred up controversy both nationally and internationally, a controversy that grew fiercer in July.
 Sri Lankan, Indian and British members of parliament compared the "welfare centres" to "concentration camps", reminiscent of those in Nazi Germany.14 International journalists, who had been banned from going to Menik Farm other than during a handful of guided visits organised by the army, gave wide coverage to alarmist claims about health conditions in the camps.
-In July, British daily newspaper The Times claimed it had been told by senior aid sources that 1,400 people were dving in the camp each week, and added that the death toll lent credence to allegations of "ethnic cleansing" by the government.
+In July, British daily newspaper The Times claimed it had been told by senior aid sources that 1,400 people were dving in the camp each week,15 and added that the death toll lent credence to allegations of "ethnic cleansing" by the government.
 The press began to question the role of the UN and aid organisations.
-The UN was accused of "having hidden the scale of the massacres", British aid to war victims was suspected of being used "to fund concentration camps", and the UN and NGOs of being "complicit in a large-scale detention operation".
+The UN was accused of "having hidden the scale of the massacres", 16 British aid to war victims was suspected of being used "to fund concentration camps",17 and the UN and NGOs of being "complicit in a large-scale detention operation".18 ber of hospitalised patients jumped from 365 to 1,004 between 1 February and 1 April.
+First one, then another MSF-Holland surgeon came to join the Sri Lankan team.
+MSF hired nursing auxiliaries to improve post-operative care.
+But it could do no more: the authorities refused to allow an anaesthetist and two extra expatriate nurses to join the team.
+They also opposed increasing surgical teams in the other hospitals which were taking in the wounded evacuated by the ICRC.